Financial Terms Explained for Beginners — A Plain English Glossary

 Saving and spending

-Emergency fund.
-Money set aside specifically for unexpected expenses.
+An emergency fund is money set aside specifically for unexpected expenses.
 Most financial educators describe it as the foundation of personal finance because, without one, every surprise becomes either debt or a crisis.

 Debt and credit

-Principal.
-The original amount of money borrowed (or invested) before interest is applied.
+Principal is the original amount of money borrowed (or invested) before interest is applied.

-Minimum payment.
-The smallest amount a credit card issuer requires each month to keep the account in good standing.
+A minimum payment is the smallest amount a credit card issuer requires each month to keep the account in good standing.
 Paying only the minimum on a balance carrying high interest can extend a small debt into many years of payments.

 Investing

-Asset.
-Anything of value that you own.
+An asset is anything of value that you own.
 In personal finance, common assets include cash, savings, retirement accounts, investments, vehicles, and homes.

-Liability.
-Anything you owe — credit card debt, student loans, mortgages, auto loans.
+A liability is anything you owe — credit card debt, student loans, mortgages, auto loans.

-Diversification.
-Spreading investments across different assets, industries, or geographies to reduce the impact of any one loss.
+Diversification is the practice of spreading investments across different assets, industries, or geographies to reduce the impact of any one loss.
 The practical idea behind "don't put all your eggs in one basket."

 Tax and insurance

-Standard deduction.
-A fixed amount taxpayers can subtract from income before calculating tax owed, without itemising specific deductions.
+The standard deduction is a fixed amount taxpayers can subtract from income before calculating tax owed, without itemising specific deductions.
 The amount changes annually with inflation.

-Withholding.
-The portion of each paycheck an employer holds back and sends to the tax authority on the employee's behalf.
+Withholding is the portion of each paycheck an employer holds back and sends to the tax authority on the employee's behalf.
 The end-of-year refund or balance due reconciles withholding against actual tax owed.

 How to use this glossary